-DeBusk Foundation provides grants of financial assistance to educational programs in the State of Texas serving gifted students 12 years of age and under.
+DeBusk Foundation provides grants of financial assistance to educational programs in the State of Texas serving gifted students who are in grades 3-8.

 Grants are made to educational organizations solely for the purpose of direct gifted enrichment during the summer.
 Consequently, the foundation will not fund items such as land acquisitions and improvements, buses for transportation or teacher training.